buchachon - Fotolia

 "Next is for us to work on the regulatory framework, because blockchain is not regulated," he said, noting that it could take a while, as government is not known for being responsive.

 Still, there are concerns about the SAP Leonardo package, particularly blockchain, as it applies to more than just financial services.
 Blockchain creates an auditable record, which is important for companies, according to GlobalData's Shimmin.
 However, there is concern about how blockchain will evolve in various markets like financial services, as well as for companies that are building infrastructure for specific horizontals.

 SAP's move to SAP Leonardo is moving the company more toward a broad platform, Shimmin said.
 What remains to be seen is whether the vendor will have to back off from the branding, as it did for BusinessObjects and for the HANA Cloud Platform.

-Overall, the next-generation technologies of SAP Leonardo do have practical use cases, and machine learning, artificial intelligence, big data, IoT and analytics can seemingly be deployed now.
+Overall, the next-generation technologies of SAP Leonardo do have practical use cases, and machine learning, intelligence, big data, IoT and analytics can seemingly be deployed now.
 What will be interesting is the evolution of blockchain and whether it fits as well in the SAP Leonardo box in a few years as it seems to today.

 Learn about SAP Cloud Platform's industrial internet of things features

 Read what SAP's CEO said about the intelligent enterprise